takisaka/LazyLexRSM_README/README.md

+The following is a copy of the README file contained in https://www.doi.org/10.5281/zenodo.10937557

 # **Contents**
 This is an artifact used for experiments in the CAV 2024 paper “Lexicographic Ranking Supermartingales with Lazy Lower Bounds”.